byrn-baker/nautobot_react_agent/README.md

 ## For the main branch:

-Provide your Nautobot API URL, Nautobot Token, and OpenAI API Key in the configuration page.
+Provide your NetBox API URL, NetBox Token, and OpenAI API Key in the configuration page.

 ## For the Ollama branch:
-Provide only your Nautobot API URL and Nautobot Token.
+Provide only your NetBox API URL and NetBox Token.

 # Start Chatting

-Use natural language to manage your Nautobot data.
+Use natural language to manage your NetBox data.
 Example commands:

 "Fetch all devices in the DC1 site."